Engoo Blog Travel & Fun

 Wax

-Finally, there's the slang word "wax."
-This name likely comes from the fact that phonograph cylinders, the earliest recording medium, were made of wax.
+This slang term for vinyl records likely comes from the fact that phonograph cylinders, the earliest recording medium, were made of wax.

 We're going hunting for wax today.
 Do you know any good stores around here?